fassko/fassko.github.io/Content/blog/swiftui-map-markers.md

 description:
 ---

 With the release of iOS 17, Apple introduces an exciting enhancement to SwiftUI that revolutionizes how we add markers on maps.
-With the new SwiftUI in iOS 17, you can easily customize markers to match your app's aesthetic and branding, allowing for seamless integration with your overall user interface.
-This article will look into how to add and style map markers in iOS 17 with SwiftUI.
+With the new SwiftUI in iOS 17, you can easily customize markers to match your app's aesthetic and branding, allowing seamless integration with your overall user interface.
+This article describes how to add and style map markers in iOS 17 with SwiftUI.
 Keep in mind that this is still in beta and can change.

 ## Add map markers